(Note: These papers papers & preparatory materials have been made publicly available by the BCI)

 Then you have to submit the said form along with certain documents and pay certain specified fees as part of the enrolment fees to the SBC (which vary from state to state) and to the Bar Council of India as part of the enrolment procedure.

 Usually, for enrolling in your State Bar Council, the requirements are:

 - An Undertaking in case of any gap in regular education.

 - Passport size photographs in the dress code of an advocate.

-- 2 Demand drafts, one for your State Bar Council and other Rs.150 DD for Bar Council of India.
+- 2 Demand drafts, one for your State Bar Council and other for the Bar Council of India.